Lumine1909/ClientBoomerFork/README.md

 A packet-based bukkit plugin that allows you to crash/ban the clients of cheaters (Compatible with spigot 1.8.8~1.20.4)
 ## How to use
+1. Download the latest version of ClientBoomer-PacketEvents from Actions
-1. Put the jar file in your plugins folder
+2. Put the jar file in your plugins folder
-2. Restart your server
+3. Restart your server
-3. Configure the plugin via config.yml
+4. Configure the plugin via config.yml

 ## Commands